Oldsmobile 442: 1966

-The W30 engine added an outside-air induction system (admitting cool air to the carburetors via tubing from the front grill) and a hotter cam, under-rated as producing the same 360 hp as the L69.
+The W30 engine added an outside-air induction system (sending cool air to the carburetors via tubing from the front grill) and a hotter cam, under-rated as producing the same 360 hp as the L69.
 The battery was relocated to the trunk to make room for the air hoses, which prevented the package from being ordered on convertible models.
 Only 54 W30s were built by the factory, although an additional 97 were produced for dealer installation.

 The standard transmission was a three-speed manual with column shift and the two-speed Jetaway automatic with switch-pitch torque converter was optional.
 Hurst shifters became standard equipment with floor-mounted manual transmissions including the optional heavy-duty three-speed, M-20 wide-ratio four-speed or M-21 close-ratio four-speed.
-The standard 350-horsepower 400 engine could be ordered with any of the four transmissions, while only manual transmissions could be ordered with the L69 three two-barrel option.
+The standard 350-hp 400 engine could be ordered with any of the four transmissions, while only manual transmissions could be ordered with the L69 three two-barrel option.

 Inside, a revised instrument panel featured two round pods for the speedometer and other instruments, replacing the horizontal sweep speedometer of 1964–65 models, but the rest of the basic dashboard designed was unchanged.
 F-85 models had base interiors with bench seats and rubber floor mats while the more lavish Cutlass versions came with full carpeting and featured Strato bucket seats of a new design with higher and thinner seat backs, or a no-cost bench seat option.
-Head rests were an option.Car Life tested an L69 4-4-2 with four-speed transmission and obtained a 0–60 time of 6.3 seconds and a quarter mile of 14.8 seconds at 97 mi/h.
-Motor Trends similar test car ran 0–60 mph in 7.2 seconds, with a quarter mile time of 15.2 seconds at 96.6 mi/h.
+Head rests were an option.Car Life tested an L69 4-4-2 with a four-speed transmission and obtained a 0–60 mph time of 6.3 seconds and a quarter mile of 14.8 seconds at 97 mi/h.
+Motor Trend's similar test car ran 0–60 mph in 7.2 seconds, with a quarter mile time of 15.2 seconds at 96.6 mi/h.

 Production slumped to 21,997.
 The 4-4-2 still constituted only about 10 percent of Cutlass sales.